 Tasting Climate Change is an international event organized on the initiative of Michelle Bouffard, who acts as moderator of the conference.
 Michelle also offers training and consulting on the impact of climate change in the wine world.
 More details >

-After a promising start as a classical trumpet player, Michelle Bouffard unexpectedly ventured into the wine and gastronomy world, while she worked in one the highest rated restaurants in Vancouver.
-Enthusiastic and determined to make her mark in the wine industry, she graduated as a sommelier with the highest honors from the International Sommelier Guild (ISG) and then completed the Diploma Program from the renowned Wine & Spirit Education Trust (WSET).
-She also studied theatre for four years, performed as an actress and has strong journalist background.
+Originally from Quebec, Michelle moved to Vancouver to complete her Bachelor of Music degree in classical trumpet where she unexpectedly ventured into wine while working in a fine dining restaurant.
+Determined to make her mark in the wine industry, she graduated as a sommelier with the highest honours from the International Sommelier Guild in 2003 and completed the Diploma from the Wine & Spirit Education Trust (WSET) in 2005.